One is Plenty: A Polymorphic Feature Interpreter for Immutable Heterogeneous Collaborative Perception: Experiments

 \subsection{Settings}

 \textbf{Dataset.} OPV2V dataset \cite{DBLP:conf/icra/XuXXHLM22}, a large-scale public benchmark for collaborative perception in autonomous driving, is utilized in our experiments.
+Additionally, comparative experiments on the simulated dataset V2XSet \cite{xuV2XViTVehicleEverythingCooperative2022} and the real-world dataset DAIR-V2X \cite{DBLP:conf/cvpr/YuLSHYSGLHYN22} are included in the supplementary material due to space constraints.

-\textbf{Experiment design.} PointPillar \cite{DBLP:conf/cvpr/LangVCZYB19}, VoxelNet \cite{DBLP:conf/cvpr/ZhouT18} and SECOND \cite{DBLP:journals/sensors/YanML18} are commonly used LiDAR feature encoders.
-Each encoder is available in multiple configurations.
-Table \ref{parameters} shows the detailed parameters of heterogeneous encoders and collaborative performance in homogeneous settings.
-In Phase \uppercase\expandafter{\romannumeral1}, we train the base model using two distinct encoder combinations, represented in the format of ``ego-neb1-neb2" as: {pp8-vn4-sd2} and {pp8-pp4-vn4}.
-In each batch, the ego agent randomly selects one neighbor encoder from the combination for training.
-During Phase \uppercase\expandafter{\romannumeral2}, the ego agent collaborates with new neighbor agents pp4, sd1 and vn6 using the pre-trained PolyInter, where only the specific prompt and resizer for each neighbor agent are trained.
-The collaborative perception precision is then evaluated for each two-agent scenario, in the format of ``ego-neb" as: pp8-pp4, pp8-sd1 and pp8-vn6, while experiments on three-agent collaborative perception are included in the supplementary material.
+\textbf{Experiment design.} PointPillar \cite{DBLP:conf/cvpr/LangVCZYB19}, VoxelNet \cite{DBLP:conf/cvpr/ZhouT18} and SECOND \cite{DBLP:journals/sensors/YanML18} are commonly used LiDAR feature encoders, each available in multiple configurations.
+Table \ref{parameters} details heterogeneous encoder parameters and collaborative performance in homogeneous settings.
+In Phase \uppercase\expandafter{\romannumeral1}, the base model is trained with two distinct encoder combinations, represented in the format of ``ego-neb1-neb2" as: {pp8-vn4-sd2} and {pp8-pp4-vn4}.
+The ego agent randomly selects a neighbor encoder per batch for training.
+During Phase \uppercase\expandafter{\romannumeral2}, the ego agent collaborates with new neighbor agents pp4, sd1 and vn6 using the pre-trained PolyInter, training only the specific prompt and resizer for each neighbor.
+Collaborative perception precision is then evaluated for each two-agent scenario, in the format of ``ego-neb" as: pp8-pp4, pp8-sd1 and pp8-vn6, while three-agent collaborative experiments are included in the supplementary material.
 In all experiments, the encoders of all collaborating agents and the detection head of the ego agent are kept frozen and inaccessible, ensuring the evaluation of extensibility in open immutable heterogeneous collaboration scenarios.

 In 3D collaborative object detection, the evaluation range is set to $x\in\left[-140, 140\right]$ meters and $y\in\left[-40,40\right]$ meters to ensure consistency with previous methods \cite{xuBridgingDomainGap2023,luoPlugPlayRepresentation}.